OctopusDeploy/docs/docs/guides/coordinating-multiple-projects/project-coordination-code-samples.md

-## Failing a deployment if a dependency is not deployed
+## Failing a deployment if a dependency is not deployed {#ProjectCoordinationCodeSamples-Failingadeploymentifadependencyisnotdeployed}

 This example retrieves the last release to the same environment of a different project and fails if it is not the expected release version.